course is for the

 Again, this is the perfect class for

-anyone who is new to Microsoft Word 2007, and has finished my
+anyone who is new to Microsoft Excel 2007 and has finished

 course, if you have any questions about whether or not this class is